-The history of the Camino de Santiago begins in a summer sunset of the year 829, in a Galician forest known as Libredón, where a hermit monk belonging to San Fitz de Solovio and named Pelagio - Paio according to other writings - was fasting, praying and doing penance.
+The history of the Camino de Santiago begins on a summer sunset of the year 829, in a Galician forest known as Libredón, where a hermit monk belonging to San Fitz de Solovio and named Pelagio - Paio according to other writings - was fasting, praying and doing penance.

 Today thirteen centuries later, with numerous extensions, reforms and mixtures of styles in its construction.
-With different architects, such as the first «Obrador» and creator of the Pórtico de la Gloria, Master Mateo, who can be represented on his knees as the Santo dos Coques.
+With different architects, such as the first "Worker" and creator of the Pórtico de la Gloria, the Master Mateo, who can be seen on his knees as the Santo dos Coques.
 All this has resulted in a Universal Work: “The Cathedral of Santiago de Compostela"In which rests the tomb of the Apostle Santiago, one of the twelve disciples of Jesus.

 It has become an exponent and symbol of the end of the Camino de Santiago for thousands and thousands of pilgrims throughout all times.